mjkpolo/Zybo-Z7-20-Wiki/Linux-Kernel-Module-for-Hardware-Mutex.md

 First go to `Image Packaging Configuration ---> Root Filesystem type` and change it to `EXT4`.
 Next go to `Yocto Settings ---> Enable Network sstate feeds` and deselect it.

-## Module creation
+## Hardware Spinlock Module

 We will use two modules for sending messages to the Microblaze.
-The first module we will add will be a hardware spinlock to control the Mutex.
+The first module we will add will be a [hardware spinlock](https://docs.kernel.org/locking/hwspinlock.html) to control the Mutex.

 To create a module, run `petalinux-create -t modules -n <mutex module name>` and cd to `./project-spec/meta-user/recipes-modules/<mutex module name>/files/`